RSachinShetty/scenario-examples/Storage-10%/log-reader-1/step1/q.md

 <br>

-`log-reader-pod` pod is running, save All pod logs in `podalllogs.txt`
+`alpine-reader-pod` pod is running, save All INFO and ERROR's pod logs in `podlogs.txt`